BrotherofOracleMan/Math-Microservices/README.md

 2) Piece together each service.
 3) Create Middleware and routing and transport using go kit
 4) Combine Code and make sure it works
-5) Create indivudal dockerfile for each service
+5) Create individual dockerfile for each service
 6) Then use kubernetes or compose to spin up containers.

+API Gatway - Electron will communicate with two microservices

+Math Microservice

+POST QuadraticEquation
+POST Pow(x,n)
+POST Distance formula
+POST Integral
+POST Derivative

+Results MicroService

+GET  lastResult
+GET  latestresults
+DELETE CLEARALL